 Additional Financial Aid

-TheDream.US is a national organization that offers scholarships to DACA and undocumented students attending eligible postsecondary institutions across the country.
+TheDream.US is a national organization that offers scholarships to students with or without DACA or TPS attending eligible postsecondary institutions across the country.
 In Georgia, the following institution is a TheDream.US Partner College:

-In addition, undocumented and DACA students may be eligible for an out-of-state scholarship to attend the following institutions:
+In addition, students with or without DACA or TPS may be eligible for an out-of-state scholarship to attend the following institutions:

 Georgia does not appear to have legislation that affirmatively extends occupational and professional licensure to undocumented individuals, including DACA recipients.